 The JBL Tune 660NC Wireless are fairly versatile on-ear headphones with a long continuous battery life of roughly 42 hours.
 They have a slightly v-shaped sound profile that adds punch and a bit of brightness to your mixes, making them suitable for a variety of audio content.
 However, although they have an active noise cancelling (ANC) feature, it does a sub-par job of blocking out background noise.
 They also feel a bit flimsy and don't have any sound customization features, but you can connect them to two devices at once via Bluetooth or use them wired with the included audio cable.

-The JB Tune 660NC are decent for neutral sound.
+The JB Tune 660NC are good for neutral sound.
 They deliver sound quite consistently and have a slightly v-shaped sound profile, which adds a bit of extra rumble, punch, and brightness.
 They should be suitable for a variety of genres, though.
 However, some listeners may find sibilant sounds like cymbals are slightly piercing or harsh.
 Their soundstage doesn't seem very open or spacious either, which is typical for closed-back headphones.
 Unfortunately, they also lack any sound customization features.

-The JBL Tune 660NC are satisfactory for commuting and traveling.
+The JBL Tune 660NC are fair for commuting and traveling.
 They have an ANC feature, but it does a poor job of isolating you from noise, especially bass-range sounds like rumbling bus and plane engines.
 Their roughly 42-hour battery life should be long enough for long trips, though, and they have easy-to-use controls.
 Unfortunately, they don't have the most comfortable fit and don't come with a carrying case or pouch.

 The JBL Tune 660NC are okay for sports and fitness.
 Like a lot of on-ear headphones, they aren't very portable.
 They also do a poor job of staying in place when you move around, so they aren't very well-suited for more intense workouts.
 On the plus side, they shouldn't make your ears feel too hot and have easy-to-use controls on one ear cup, so you can adjust your music's volume or skip a song without taking out your phone.